second-state/wasmedge-containers-examples/kubernetes/http_server/README.md

 ... ...
 Local Kubernetes cluster is running.
 Press Ctrl-C to shut it down.
 ```

 Do NOT close your terminal window.
 Kubernetes is running!

-## Run a simple WebAssembly app
+## Run a WebAssembly-based HTTP server app

-Finally, we can run a simple WebAssembly program using Kubernetes.
+Finally, we can run a HTTP service using Kubernetes.
 [A seperate article](../simple_wasi_app.md) explains how to compile, package, and publish the WebAssembly
 program as a container image to Docker hub.
 In this section, we will start from **another terminal window** and start using the cluster.